googleforgames/open-match/README.md

 **Note:** These examples will be expanded on in future releases.

 The following examples of how to call the APIs are provided in the repository.
-Both have associated `Dockerfile`s and `cloudbuild_COMPONENT.yaml` files:
+Both have a `Dockerfile` and `cloudbuild.yaml` files in their respective directories:

-* `frontendstub/main.go` calls the Frontend API continually, putting players into the queue with simulated latencies from major metropolitan cities.
+* `examples/frontendclient/main.go` acts as a client to the the Frontend API, putting a player into the queue with simulated latencies from major metropolitan cities and a couple of other matchmaking attributes.
+It then waits for you to manually put a value in Redis to simulate a server connection string being written using the backend API 'CreateAssignments' call, and displays that value on stdout for you to verify.
-* `backendstub/main.go` calls the Backend API and passes in the profile found in `backendstub/profiles/testprofile.json` to the `ListMatches` API endpoint, then prints the results.
+* `examples/backendclient/main.go` calls the Backend API and passes in the profile found in `backendstub/profiles/testprofile.json` to the `ListMatches` API endpoint, then continually prints the results until you exit, or there are insufficient players to make a match based on the profile..

 ## Usage